UM-Applied-Algorithms-Lab/FindViralStrains/README.md

 https://github.com/git-guides/git-clone
 https://conda.io/projects/conda/en/latest/user-guide/install/index.html

+First, run the build script that compiles all of the needed rust code.
+'''
+bash build.sh
+'''

-To set up your own working enviroment, I would use our CondaTemplate.yml file, along with the command below.
+Then set up your own working enviroment, I would use our CondaTemplate.yml file, along with the command below.

 ```